paymennt/docs/community/2-account-management/5-plan-management/index.md

 :::

-## Switching Between Monthly/ Yearly plan
+## Switching between monthly/yearly plan

 1. Navigate to “My Plan” (Under “Account”) from the sub-menu to view your existing plan
 1. Tap the “Monthly/ Yearly” button to change the payment frequency
 1. Confirm the new payment frequency

-## Cancel Paymennt Subscription Plan
+## Cancel paymennt subscription plan

 1. Navigate to “My Plan” (Under “Account”) from the sub-menu to view your existing plan
 2. Tap the “Cancel your plan” button at the bottom